mrhi44/InfiniteRecharge/README.md

         $ gradle clean SwerveIO:jar build -PcloneSwerveIO

-That will allow you to not be connected to the internet, but still use the local project, and deploy it to the robot.
+This will compile and include a local copy of the project in so that you can make modifications and whatnot. **On the first run, you may have to run the build twice because the bootstrap routine may not successfully include the project**.

 ## Limelight Configurations
 As well as code, this repository contains the LimeLight configurations used at competitions.
 These are found in the `limelight-conf/` directory.
 Each `.vpr` file is a pipeline, and can be uploaded to a Limelight for immediate use.
 As the Limelight configurations change, these pipeline files are updated.